Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You are creating a build pipeline in Azure Pipelines.
 You define several tests that might fail due to third-party applications.
 You need to ensure that the build pipeline completes successfully if the third-party applications are unavailable.
 What should you do?

-- [ ] Configure the build pipeline to use parallel jobs
+- [ ] Configure the build pipeline to use parallel jobs.
-- [ ] Configure flaky tests
+- [ ] Configure flaky tests.
-- [ ] Increase the test pass percentage
+- [ ] Increase the test pass percentage.
-- [x] Add the Requirements quality widget to your dashboard
+- [x] Add the Requirements quality widget to your dashboard.

-### DRAG DROP You have an Azure subscription that contains a resources group named RG1.
+### You have an Azure subscription that contains a resources group named RG1.
 RG1 contains the following resources: Four Azure virtual machines that run Windows Server and have Internet Services (IIS) installed.
 SQL Server on an Azure virtual machine.
 An Azure Load Balancer.
 You need to deploy an application to the virtual machines in RG1 by using Azure Pipelines.
 Which four actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
-NOTE: More than one order of answer choices is correct.
-You will receive credit for any of the correct orders you select.
-Select and Place:

 ![Question 564](images/question564.jpg)